Medical Staff Planning and Development

 Medical Staff Development Plan

-Once the type and number of physicians needed has been determined, we help you understand the best options for aligning physicians with your organization (e.g. employment vs. other approaches) to achieve recruitment goals and targets.
+Once the type and number of needed physicians/clinicians has been determined, we help you understand the best options for aligning physicians with your organization (e.g. employment vs. other approaches), to achieve recruitment goals and targets.
 Together, we look at how to integrate recruited physicians into organizational initiatives such as a clinically integrated network, network development, or growth of a service line.